 Mayor Michael Soriano (D) is running for re-election after winning in 2017.
 He came out strongly in favor of parental notification for a minor’s first-time offense.
 Parsippany is not a traditional Democratic stronghold, and he will likely face a tough race in the fall.

 As Mayor of Wood-Ridge, Senator Paul Sarlo (D-Bergen) has coordinated cannabis policy among his fellow local officials in Southwest Bergen County.
-Retail and Delivery will not be permitted, while Cultivation, Manufacturing, Wholesaling, Distributor licenses will be allowed in certain towns.
-They will be restricted to industrial zones away from schools, houses of worship, neighborhoods, “recreational facilities”, stores, and other public places.
+Retail and Delivery will not be permitted, while Cultivation, Manufacturing, Wholesaling, and Distributor licenses will be allowed in certain towns.
+They will be restricted to industrial zones away from schools, houses of worship, neighborhoods, “recreational facilities,” stores, and other public places.

 These towns are adding places where they do not want a cannabis dispensary to the restrictions imposed in the state laws.
 The state law only said they had to be 1,000 ft away from a school.